-(2) Total Return based on net asset value per Share is the combination of changes in net asset value per Share and reinvested dividend income at net asset value per Share, if any.

-- (3) Not annualized. - (4) Annualized, except for incentive fees. - (5) Represents the ratio of expenses to average Shareholders' Capital absent fee waivers and/or expense reimbursement by the Adviser. - (6) The Adviser has entered into an Expense Limitation and Reimbursement Agreement with the Fund for a one-year term beginning on the commencement of operations and ending at the end of the Limitation Period to limit the amount of the Fund's total annual ordinary operating expenses, excluding certain "Specified Expenses" as outlined in the Notes to the Financial Statements. - (7) The incentive fee of \$432,095 and \$329,102, respectively, is exclusive of the 1.95% expense cap. - (8) The income and expense ratios do not reflect the Fund's proportionate share of the net income (loss) and expenses, including incentive fees or allocations, of the Investment Funds.
-The Investment Funds' expense ratios, excluding incentive fees or allocations range from 0.00% to 32.87% (unaudited).
-The Investment Funds' incentive fees or allocations can be up to 25% of profits earned (unaudited).
+- \ Per share data is computed using the averages share method. - \\ Amount represents less than \$0.005 per share. - (1) Total Return based on net asset value per Share is the combination of changes in net asset value per Share and reinvested distributions at net asset value per Share, if any. - (2) Not annualized. - (3) Annualized, except for incentive fees. - (4) Represents the ratio of expenses to average Shareholders' Capital absent fee waivers and/or expense reimbursement by the Adviser. - (5) The Adviser has entered into an Expense Limitation and Reimbursement Agreement with the Fund for a one-year term ending at the end of the Limitation Period to limit the amount of the Fund's total annual ordinary operating expenses, excluding certain "Specified Expenses". - (6) The incentive fee of \$3,209,563 and \$329,102, respectively, is exclusive of the 1.95% expense cap. - (7) The income and expense ratios do not reflect the Fund's proportionate share of the net income (loss) and expenses, including incentive fees or allocations, of the Investment Funds.
+The Investment Funds' expense ratios, excluding incentive fees or allocations range from 0.00% to 10.40% (unaudited).
+The Investment Funds' incentive fees or allocations can be up to 30% of profits earned (unaudited).